programmer90000/linux-set-up-docs/initial-set-up.md

 ## Set Profile Picture

-Open the Settings app
+Open the System Settings app

 Select `Users` from the sidebar

-Click the pencil icon above the profile picture
+Click the profile picture

-Click `Select a File`
+Select `Choose a File`

 Select your profile picture

+Select `Apply`

 ---